briandfoy/briandfoy.github.io/_posts/2020-07-27-why-you-have-problems-with-object-orientation.md

 But most people don't use the power their database server provides.
 They are essentially large spreadsheets, which is also why people like to use spreadsheets for their databases.

-If you are calling yourself a fullstack developer and you aren't creating views, triggers, and stored procedures, well, you are really just a frontend developer.
+If you are calling yourself a full-stack developer and you aren't creating views, triggers, and stored procedures, well, you are really just a frontend developer.
 But then, do you even make your own microchips, bro?

 ## How you can fix this

 Syntax will not fix these problems for you.
 [Moose](https://metacpan.org/pod/Moose) hasn't, and one of Cor's fundamental ideas is that Moose is so complicated that it's impossible to be consistent (optional required parameters? readonly read-write accessors?).
 The feedback I get from people is that the additional layer of abstraction makes the situation much more complex and much worse.
 It's another layer of abstraction to dig through.

-But, Perl's stock syntax is enough to fix this.
+But Perl's stock syntax is enough to fix this.
 Or, I should say, enough to never have this problem in the first place.
 Don't want someone to have access to part of your object?
 Don't expose it through the interface.
 You don't need special features to not do something.

 Mostly, I think people don't want to type out accessors for their structs.
 I've never really had that problem.
-And, the extent that people want to minutely configure these accessors leads them back to the same commitment in time and typing as the thing they were trying to avoid.
+And, the extent to which people want to minutely configure these accessors leads them back to the same commitment in time and typing as the thing they were trying to avoid.

 ### Learn object-oriented programming

 The best way to learn what you need is to find an object-oriented language and learn it.
 That's not Java or C++, which merely have objects.
-Ruby is slightly better, but still is not completely object-oriented.
+Ruby is slightly better, but it is still not completely object-oriented.
 Now Smalltalk, there's a language.
 Just about everything is an object, including the "World", which is the environment you are in.
 There's no escaping objects because there's no other way to work.
 Self may be interesting too.

 When I say this during in-person training, someone will complain.
 I'm certainly being glib, but the question I ask is then "what methods can you call on `if`"?
 Read about [Smalltalk's Boolean class](https://pozorvlak.livejournal.com/94558.html):